Open Enrollment for 2020 benefits is November 1-November 29, 2019.

 If you’re a new hire, you must enroll within 60 days of your date of hire or eligibility date.

-If you don’t enroll within 60 days of your date of hire, you will not have any coverage.
+If you’re a new hire and you don’t enroll within 60 days of your date of hire, you will not have any coverage.
 You won’t be able to enroll until the next Open Enrollment unless you have a qualifying status change.

 You will not be able to make any changes until the next Open Enrollment unless you have a qualifying status change.
 Qualifying status changes include marriage, divorce, birth and adoption, and death of a dependent.
-You have 31 days from your qualifying status change to make changes on the ADP Employee Self-Service portal at portal.adp.com.
+You have 31 days from your qualifying status change to make changes in Workday.
 You will need to submit documentation to support the change (such as a marriage or birth certificate).
 Learn more here.

 Medical and Prescription Drugs